 At the Pyengana Dairy Company, in the genuinely lush Pyengana Valley, you can sample award-winning cheddars, homemade ice creams and creamy, real farm milk (from the happiest cows you’ll find anywhere).
 And no food-lovers’ visit to the east coast is complete without a stop at Kate’s Berry Farm, where you can pick your own berries (November until May), and purchase preserves, dessert wines, berry ice creams and handmade chocolates.

 Further north, at Scamander, you’ll find more fruit and farm-made jams, chutneys and sauces at Eureka Farm.
 Local markets are great places to source truly fresh, organic local produce.
 Swansea, Coles Bay, Triabunna and St Helens each have regular or seasonal community markets where you’ll find tables laden with fresh, locally-grown fruits, vegetables, preserves, baked treats and other irresistible produce.
-East coast providores are also a fantastic source of gourmet local produce.
-Try the East Coast Village Providore at St Helens and the Sir Loin Breier Butchery in Bicheno for some choice morsels.
+East coast providores are also a fantastic source of gourmet local produce. lso try the East Coast Village Providore at St Helens for some choice morsels.

 The Bicheno Food and Wine Festival is an annual celebration of the east coast’s passionate and talented producers, fresh produce and culture.
 Held each November on the Bicheno waterfront, the festival showcases Tasmanian and east coast producers, chefs, wine and beer makers and other gourmet innovators with a day of tastings, demonstrations and cooking classes, food stalls and pop-up cafes.
 Think of it as the best all-day lunch of your life…